SensorAnalyticsAus/S-Big_Visual_Analytics/README.md

 Getting Started Example
 =======================
-Please click the 00-va-App 0.2.x on Zeppelin Home page.
+Please click the 00-va-App 0.2.x link showing on the Zeppelin Home page.
 Several image folders are provided within the VM at /home/saauser/upload for testing.

 The VA-App loads one such example on startup.
 User inputs are already pre-filled in the 'Load Frames', 'KMeans', 'Select a Cluster', and 'Scene Inspector' paragraphs.
 This notebook should be initially run by clicking the run-all triangle button at the top.